-Other sources of naked flame can be expected to be present within thatched buildings including open fires and the use of candles for visitors and events.
-Lit fires in public areas enhance the visitor experience in thatched historic buildings open to the public and candles can be a requirement for weddings and functions in thatched public houses and hotels.
+Other sources of naked flame can be expected to be present within historic buildings including open fires and the use of candles for visitors and events.
+Lit fires in kitchens and drawing rooms enhance the visitor experience in historic buildings open to the public and candles can be a requirement for weddings and functions.
 Although fires and candles are not hot work in the usual sense, they are naked flames and therefore such activities could require a Permit to Work to ensure the fires and candles are safely managed.
-A Permit to Work system can be set up for the duration of the events, or for the whole year if a regular occurrence, providing regular inspections and checks of the hearth and flue and suitably supervised as part of a general method statement or premises risk assessment.
+A Permit to Work system can be set up for the duration of the events or for the whole year if a regular occurrence, providing regular inspections and checks of the hearth and flue and suitably supervised as part of a general method statement or premises risk assessment.